MarcusSkynet/qglib/README.md

-# qgledger: The Official Toolkit for a Slightly Mad Theory of Gravity
+# qglib: The Official Toolkit for a Slightly Mad Theory of Gravity
 ### Version 0.1.0

 A theory of quantum gravity is useless if you can't calculate anything with it.
 This is the calculator.